“I scheme Brazil will take it,” Rinzlo says as the taxi pulls away.

 When we arrive at his place, one of his girlfriends—Number 3—is waiting for him.
 She’s furious.
 “You lied to me!” she screams, even before we’ve climbed out of the car.
 While he goes to head her off, I pay the driver.

 “He’s my friend.”

 On the stoep, Number 3 is about to become hysterical.
 Rinzlo tries to calm her down by saying, “Babe, trust me.
 I’m not lying.
 I really didn’t.
 Just ask him.
 I was with him the whole time.”
 He turns to me.

 Choices: to be the fidouchery, the asshole who acts in everyone’s best interests, or to simplify and semper fi.

 How can every waking moment be an act of courage?

 I turn to Number 3 and say, “Rinzlo was with me the whole time, until he wasn’t.”

-Rémy Ngamije is a Rwandan-born Namibian columnist, essayist, short-story writer, poet, photographer, and the author of The Eternal Audience Of One (Blackbird Books, 2019).
+Rémy Ngamije is a Rwandan-born Namibian short story writer, essayist, columnist, poet, photographer, and the author of The Eternal Audience Of One (Blackbird Books, 2019).
 He also writes for brainwavez.org, a writing collective based in South Africa.
 His short stories have appeared in Litro Magazine, AFREADA, The Johannesburg Review of Books, The Amistad, The Kalahari Review, American Chordata, Doek!, Azure, Sultan’s Seal, and New Contrast.
 His poetry has been anthologised in “My Heart In Your Hands: Poems From Namibia” (forthcoming from UNAM Press, 2020).